nulldutra/cpu-profiling-tests/README.md

 ## Rust Axum Framework

-In this case we need the perf to installed:
+In this case we need the perf installed:

 ### ArchLinux